amberwhizin/Bored.com/README.md

 # What-A-Bore App!

-The What-A-Bore App solves all your questions about what you should do today based on your interests in Music, Movies and Books.
+The What-A-Bore App solves all your questions about what you should do today based on your interests in Music, Movies and Books AND a do list to check off what you've watched/read/listened to.
 Just ask Spotify's vast API what you should listen to today, they know what you need!
 Or find a movie to watch on IMDB's never ending database, read the Bio check out the cover art.
 What-A-Bore App will give you amazing suggestions for your weekend jams, movie nights with your friends.
 Most importantly, you wont be bored anymore! --idea by Ronald Myers

 ## Technologies